DavidLangmeier/encAlot/README.md

 *'sequence_config'* is the sequence specific configuration, has to be at /encAlot/videoSources.
 There is an example config there.<br>
 *'filename'* will be the Prefix of the encoding output filenames, use for better identification of encodings (i.e. short version of source sequence).<br>
 *'targetbitrates'* are the desired bitrates for the encodings in bytes per second.
 Provide 1-n bitrates for 1-n encodings.<br>
 *'preset'* is only required when using vvenc.
-Has to be 'faster', 'fast', 'medium', 'slow' or 'slower'.<br>
+Has to be 'faster', 'fast', 'medium', 'slow' or 'slower'.
+Provide 1-5 presets.<br>
 *'threads'* is only required when using vvenc and sets the number of threads for multi-threaded encoding.
 Default is 1.<br>
 <br>
 **GetMetrics.py**:<br>